mkaufmann84/Image-made-up-of-other-images-creator/README.md

 Can also make the image fractal once by making the Image be made up of the same image.

 og_img is the image that will be replaced by smaller versions of filler_img.
+Also, using higher quality images for the filler_img and og_img makes it look nicer.